Thorlabs/Light_Analysis_Examples/Python/Thorlabs PMxxx Power Meters/scpi/Readme.md

 ## Included Examples

 ### Simple Example
 The example ```PMxxx_SCPI_pyvisa.py``` shows how to to open a powermeter connected with USB using the pyvisa library, make settings and get measurement values.
+It will not work for ethernet connection, check the anyvisa examples for that case.

 ### Fast Mode
 Demonstrates how to query fast measurement stream of Thorlabs Power Meter.